-- 1. To uphold the principles of academic integrity and professionalism expected of a student doctor and will not encourage nor assist others in violating these principles; - 2.
+- 1. To uphold the principles of academic integrity and professionalism expected of a graduate student and will not encourage nor assist others in violating these principles; - 2.
 That all work submitted including examinations will be my own work and that I will not assist others in submitting work that is not their own; and - 3.
-That should I observe a violation of these guiding principles, I will report the violation in compliance with the appropriate Associate Dean.
+That should I observe a violation of these guiding principles, I will report the violation in compliance with the Associate Dean for Graduate Programs.